 Pro Tips for ZEIINPA

-- Rotate seat use (and rotate cushions if applicable) to keep wear even.
+- Rotate seat use, and rotate cushions where possible, to keep wear more even.

-- Vacuum weekly with an upholstery attachment to keep plush fabrics from looking dulled.
+- Vacuum weekly with an upholstery attachment so chenille and corduroy textures do not look dulled.

-- Keep a soft brush or lint tool nearby for chenille/corduroy texture maintenance.
+- Keep a soft brush or lint tool nearby for textured fabrics; a corduroy sofa care and selection guide helps if you are new to that fabric.

 - If you run warm, use a breathable throw as a barrier during long sessions.

-- In guest mode, reset the surface: smooth fabric, pat cushions, and let foam rebound before sleeping.
+- In guest mode, smooth the fabric, pat the cushions, and let the foam rebound before sleeping.

-- Put felt pads or grip pads under contact points to reduce floor shift and noise.
+- Use felt pads or grip pads under contact points to reduce floor shift and noise.

 FAQs